YyyyyyiZ/Rating-Prediction-on-Amazon-Dataset/README.md

 ## Deep Neural Network

 ## Multi-Armed Bandit
-Below are detailed descriptions of each algorithm, indicating whether they are contextual or non-contextual, how they work, and examples demonstrating their usage.
+Below are detailed descriptions of some exsiting MAB algorithm, indicating how they work.
 ### Context-free
 #### Upper Confidence Bound (UCB)
 * **Description**:  The UCB algorithm selects arms based on upper confidence bounds of the estimated rewards, without considering any context.
 It is suitable when no contextual information is available.